ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

 ## Mathematical Communication

+A person learning discrete structures with the mindset of a proactive programmer will be able to demonstrate mastery of the following mathematical communication
+skills:

 ### Discrete Structures

   - Given the opportunity to input, store, and output a type of data, pick the